DanilSidorov8625/DanilSidorov8625/README.md

 ### 💬 About Me
 - 📫 Reach me at: **danilsidorov8625@gmail.com**
 - 😄 Pronouns: **he/him**
 - ⚡ Fun fact: I love the gym and lifting weights 💪
+- Intermediate at Russian

 🌟 Looking to transition fully into **Software Engineering** and grow my skills across the stack.